nimwunnan/conceptuallabor.com/utility/full-canonical-sequential-footnotes.md

 > Code is "making" because we've figured out how to package it up into discrete units and sell it, and because it is widely perceived to be done by men.

 > But you can also think about coding as eliciting a specific, desired set of behaviors from computing devices.
 It’s the Searle’s "Chinese room" take on the deeper, richer, messier, less reproducible, immeasurably more difficult version of this that we do with people---change their cognition, abilities, and behaviors.
-We call the latter "education," and it’s mostly done by underpaid, undervalued women.
+We call the latter "education," and it’s mostly done by underpaid, undervalued women.[^03]

 Chachra’s reference to the Chinese room argument [^fn54] evokes a high-level model which can plausibly apply to both coding and education, much in the same way that we proposed our first model to relate to Victor’s example.
 Searle’s argument imagines a Turing test administered by a Chinese speaker slipping notes under a door to an unseen party on the other side.
 As long as the mystery actor inside the room replied in fluent Mandarin, we would think they “knew” the language even if they were just following the instructions of a computer that could perfectly parse conversational Mandarin.
 Philosophical implications aside, Chachra’s use of this metaphor closely follows the process behind Conceptual Labor Analysis here by reconfiguring a model of labor in an effort to more deeply understand some of its components.
 In this case, she creates a shared context so that we may contrast the work and the actors.